turbor1/Dextools-Volumes-Bot/README.md

 # Dextools Volumes Bot

+## Briefly, this bot is needed to sell Volumes per 24h in order to raise the token to the top

 for example, your budget is $2500 if your settings are like below you will get approximately 80k These are the optimal settings; if you want to receive more Volumes, you need to increase the budget.